kanbanyte/sepb/assessments/sepa/design.md

 Services within the Camera Server are omitted for brevity, certain return paths where the server fails due to various reasons are also excluded.

 ### Real-time Object Detection
-The depth camera stay open and capture images immediately upon a request, and the resulting picture is processed by the relevant detection model.
+The depth camera stays open and capture images immediately upon a request, and the resulting picture is processed by the relevant detection model.
 The result is then converted to a single number representing the position of an object as defined by the Cobot, or the suggested tray move.
 This verifies that the system enables real-time object detection and analysis, ensuring accuracy, speed and ease of communication between various components.